-New to a WFPB diet and feeling a wee anxious about your first plant-based Thanksgiving.
+New to a whole food plant-based diet and feeling a wee anxious about your first vegan Thanksgiving?
 If you only take away one piece of my holiday advice, let it be this: focus on the sides!
-Want your WFPB Thanksgiving to be really successful?
+Want your healthy vegan Thanksgiving to be really successful?
 Keep reading!

 On This Page

 There are so many elements to a “successful” Thanksgiving, WFPB or otherwise.
-First, there is the social piece (which may be a little different in 2020).
+First, there is the social piece.
 Second, having a plan is key to keep you from feeling overwhelmed come the big day.
 Third, it's all about the food: make it delightful!
 (Don't worry – I'll show you how in a minute here.)

 Thanksgiving is the holiday infamous for arguing relatives, touchy subjects at the dinner table, and loads of pressure on the home cooks.
-With the election so recently and everyone being on edge from COVID-19, there won’t be a shortage of “touchy” subjects to go around the holiday table, even if you're keeping things really small this year.
 Add in the extra pressure of being plant-based for the first time at the holidays are yeah, tensions could be high.

 But they don't have to be!

-If you’re dining with your bubble and/or immediate family, remember not to shame anyone for their diet choices, as you hope they will not shame you for yours.
-Thanksgiving is about putting your differences aside and coming together for a meal.
-If the family is giving you a hard time for not eating Turkey, just remember those “I” statements!
+Remember not to shame anyone for their diet choices, as you hope they wouldn't shame you for yours.
+Thanksgiving is about putting your differences aside and coming together for a meal and giving thanks.
+If the family is giving you a hard time for not eating turkey, just remember those “I” statements!

-If you’re the one cooking for the family and they are not plant-based, try to make the side dishes plant-based and stick to those.
-They can enjoy Turkey and sides, and you can stick to sides for now.
+If you’re the one cooking for the family and no one else is plant-based, focus on making vegan Thanksgiving side dishes.
+Your omnivore friends and fam can enjoy turkey and your whole food plant-based sides – and you can load up on the sides for now.
 (They're the best part anyway, am I right?)

-If you’re not the cook, offer to bring a few side dishes that you can keep plant-based.
+Not hosting this year?
+Make sure to bring a few plant-based side dishes that you know you can keep plant-based.
 WARNING: Make extra.
-For 3 years in a row I brought WFPB side dishes to my non-vegan family's Thanksgiving and everyone ate all of my food not knowing it was vegan!
+For three years in a row I brought whole food plant-based Thanksgiving side dishes to my non-vegan family's Thanksgiving...and everyone ate all of my food not knowing it was vegan!
 They really enjoyed it, but I wasn’t able to have leftovers or go back for seconds.
 People tend to really enjoy vegan food until they find out it’s “vegan.”
 Go figure!

 Staying calm means having a plan, and taking time for yourself.
 If you’re reading this section, you are most likely going to be head honcho in the kitchen this Thanksgiving.
 No small feat, especially if you're new to WFPB eating.
 Don’t fear!
-Here are three easy steps you can take to ensure you don’t get overwhelmed.
+Here are three easy steps you can take to ensure you don’t get overwhelmed during your healthy vegan Thanksgiving.

 1. Plan Out the Menu

-And keep it simply!
-If you don’t have simple plant-based recipes in mind, check out our easy plant-based Thanksgiving menu suggestions!
+And keep it simple!
+If you don’t have simple Thanksgiving vegan recipes in mind, check out our easy plant-based Thanksgiving menu suggestions!

 2. Grocery Shop Early

-Most ingredients can be bought up to a week in advance!
-Potatoes, cranberries, stale bread, peas, onions, veggie broth, carrots, sweet potatoes….
+Most ingredients (even healthy plant-based ones!) can be bought up to a week in advance!
+Potatoes, cranberries, stale bread, peas, onions, veggie broth, carrots, sweet potatoes.
 They all last until the big day if refrigerated.
-And if you wait until last minute chances are some of the items are your list will be sold out which is the ultimate holiday stressor.
-Find the calm and go early!
+And if you wait until last minute chances are some of the items are your list will be sold out (especially with potential supply chain hiccups this 2021 holiday season), which is the ultimate holiday stressor.
+So find the calm and go early!

 3. Don’t Do It All Yourself

-This year's Thanksgiving being smaller does not mean you should shoulder it all!
-Like any great leader, it’s important to delegate.
+You do not need to shoulder it all yourself!
+If you're hosting, delegate!
 This comes especially in handy when you have children or a spouse to fill in the gaps.

-Now, how do I put this lightly?
-If you’re like me, and you become a bit — let’s just say “inflexible” or “particular” in the kitchen — then here are some tasks that won’t leave you hovering over your sous chefs:
+If you’re like me, and you become a bit — let’s just say “inflexible” or “particular” in the kitchen — then here are some tasks that won’t leave you hovering over your sous chefs while trying to get your healthy vegan Thanksgiving on that beautiful set holiday table:

 - Set the table